 Courtesy of @good.boys.nash.mac, KONG Box brand ambassador

-There are many ideas for content.
-Brands especially ask for these types of photos, videos and content.
+There are many ideas for UGC.
+Companies frequently request the following types of photos, videos and content.

 As an ambassador, make sure you create and share content that authentically features, showcases and documents how you use the products.